-Professor Matthew K. O. Lee is Vice-President (Development and External Relations) of City University of Hong Kong (CityU).
-He holds a tenured position as Chair Professor of Information Systems & E-Commerce at CityU.
-He was Associate Dean (2001-2006, 2007-2011) and Acting Dean (2006-2007) of the College of Business, CityU, and the founding Director of the CityU DBA Programme.
-Professor Lee was also Head of Department of Information Systems (1995-2001) and Director of Communications and Public Relations (2009-2015) at CityU, and the Residence Master of Jockey Club Harmony Hall at the CityU Student Residence (2005-2011).
-He was previously a faculty member at University College London (UCL), and a staff scientist at BP Research headquarters in London.
+Professor Matthew K. O. Lee is Vice-President (Development and External Relations) of City University of Hong Kong (CityU), overseeing fundraising, branding, communications & PR, alumni relations, and global engagement at the institutional level.
+He also holds a tenured position as Chair Professor of Information Systems & E-Commerce at CityU (since 2006).
+He was Associate Dean (2001-2006, 2007-2011) and Interim Dean (2006-2007) of the College of Business, CityU, and the founding Director of the CityU DBA Programme.
+Professor Lee was Head of Department of Information Systems (1995-2001) and Director of Communications and Public Relations (2009-2015) at CityU, and the Residence Master of Jockey Club Harmony Hall at the CityU Student Residence (2005-2011).
+He was previously a faculty member at University College London (UCL), and a staff scientist at BP Research headquarters in London, UK.
 Professor Lee holds a first class honors bachelor’s degree in electronic engineering, an MSc in software engineering, a PhD in computer science, an MBA, and two law degrees.
 He is the recipient of a number of prestigious University scholarships, including a College Scholarship from Oxford University where he read for one of his degrees.
 He has also completed the Internet Law Program at Harvard Law School.
 Professor Lee is a qualified Barrister-at-Law in both Hong Kong, England & Wales, a Chartered Engineer (UK Engineering Council), and a professional member of the British Computer Society.